Lipschitz images and dimensions: Lipschitz functions between self-similar sets

 Let $s=\hdim A=\hdim B$.
 Then $qr^s=1$.
 Let the similarity ratios of $B$ be $\beta_1,\ldots,\beta_m$ and so $\beta_1^s+\ldots+\beta_m^s = 1$.
 For every $i$ let $\al_i=-\log_q \beta_i^s>0$.
 Hence $\beta_i^s=q^{-\al_i}=(r^{\al_i})^s$, so $\beta_i=r^{\al_i}$ and

+First we prove that \eqref{i2} implies \eqref{i3}.
+Since $k=1$, \eqref{i2} implies that $\al_1,\ldots,\al_m$ are positive integers.
+We claim that in this case \eqref{e:betasum} implies that $A$ can be also written as a self-similar set using similarity ratios $r^{\al_1},\ldots,r^{\al_m}$.
+Indeed, we can clearly suppose that $\al_1\le\ldots\le\al_m$.
+Let $A_1\su A$ be an $r^{\al_1}$-scaled copy of $A$, let $A_2\su A\sm A_1$ be an $r^{\al_2}$-scaled copy of $A$, and so on.
+One can easily check that $\al_1\le\ldots\le\al_m$ and \eqref{e:betasum} imply that we never get stuck and finally we obtain a partition $A=A_1\cup\ldots\cup A_m$ such that each $A_i$ is an $r^{\al_i}$-scaled copy of $A$, which completes the proof of the claim.
+Since $A$ and $B$ are self-similar sets with the SSC and they can be obtained using the same similarity ratios, Lemma~\ref{sscbilipultra} implies that $A$ and $B$ are bilipschitz equivalent.

-and what we need to prove is that every $\al_i$ is an integer.
+Since \eqref{i3} clearly implies \eqref{i1}, it remains to prove that \eqref{i1} implies \eqref{i2}.
+So we suppose that $A$ can be mapped onto $B$ by a Lipschitz map and we need to show that every $\al_i$ is a positive integer.
 Using \eqref{e:betasum} and that $q$ is not of the form $q=n^k$ for any integers $n,k>1$, by Lemma~\ref{l:algebra} it is enough to prove that every $\al_i$ is rational.

 Let $g_1,\ldots,g_m$ denote the similarity maps of ratios $\be_1,\ldots,\be_m$, respectively, such that $B=\sqcup_{j=1}^m g_j(B)$.
 We can clearly suppose that

 Let

 where $\{\cdot \}$ denotes fractional part.
 Then $z(t)$ is clearly a $1$-periodic function.